 Kâna'i: "Calm sea" (76)

 The Kâna'i is another one of our original wa'a purchased during the 1980s.
 She is a Bradley Striker.

 Ânuenue Mai Kai: "Rainbow towards the sea" (787)

-The Ânuenue Mai Kai is the newest addition to our fleet of race canoes.
+The Ânuenue Mai Kai is one of the newest and most advanced canoes to our fleet.
 She is a carbon fiber Puakea Unlimited wa'a weighing in at a svelte 120 lbs.

 Ho'olehua: "To blossom" (71)